How to apply

 The applicants must also explain in full detail how the proposed experiment is related to their syllabus.
 They should indicate which academic projects they are involved in and how their proposed experiment would be relevant to these projects.

 The text of the proposal should be comprehensible to scientists of various fields and engineers with a general scientific background.

-Once the experiment proposal form is filled in all its parts, Upload it together with the letter of endorsement to the project portal.
+Once the experiment proposal form is filled in all its parts, send it to SpinYourThesis@esa.int together with the letter of endorsement in a single zip file.

 Questions and contact details

 If you have questions about the programme, please contact the Spin Your Thesis! team at: spinyourthesis @ esa.int.
 When sending an e-mail, please include a clear and concise subject title.